Core: Arts, Design and Technology (CADT-UH)

 Typically offered January term

-What is the relationship between self and nature?
+Ecopoetics: In the Land of the Tiger: What is the relationship between self and nature?
 How do we make ourselves at home in the world when the idea of home is continually under threat?
 In this age of the Anthropocene, how can literature and art-making respond to the global challenges we face?
 This multidisciplinary course will explore the intersections between ecology, conservation, film, and literature.
 In an immersive experience in the Western Ghats of India, one of the most biogeographically unique places on the planet, and home to over 800 wild tigers, we will observe wildlife and understand the challenges of conservation in a country teeming with 1.4 billion people.
-Alongside trips to the Nagarahole and Bhadra Tiger Reserves in Karnataka and walks in ancient Shola forests, we will explore traditions of literature that offer a unique frame of humans in nature that go beyond mere pastoralism.
+Alongside trips to the Nagarahole National Park in Karnataka and walks in ancient Shola forests, we will explore traditions of literature that offer a unique frame of humans in nature that go beyond mere pastoralism.
 The final part of the course will call for an eco-poetic reflection - an exploration of a topic (oral and written) that has elements of both the ecological and the lyric, emanating from an encounter of our time in the landscape of the Western Ghats.
-Pending international travel conditions this course will include a regional academic seminar to India.
+This course includes a regional academic seminar to India.
+This course will be offered in January-Term 2025.

 Grading: Ugrd Abu Dhabi Graded